 From Hypermobility, Fibromyalgia and Chronic Pain, 2010.
 They go on to say further:

 “There has been no study specifically addressing the prevalence of JHS.
 One study of JHM in a New Zealand Maori and Caucasian population also included an assessment of the JHS phenotype; from this a prevalence of 0.75% could be calculated (Klemp et al 2002).”

 I’m pretty sure these diseases don’t discriminate, and can be found world wide.
 Again, we’re just mostly hearing from English and North American patients like myself to date.
 I’ve seen a few posts from France, and was finally followed by a Spanish organization on Twitter whom I retweet often.
 But not much else.

 I admit, I can only read the Latin and Cyrillic alphabets, limiting me there.
 But even here in the US, I almost never see zebras of color posting.
 And I think that’s a shame, as I’m quite sure they are just as affected if not more so, and could use some proper recognition.

-Just like how the autism community is asking us to post “nothing about us without us”, I realized black, Latino and other zebra communities may be feeling the same way.
+Just like how the autism community is asking us to post “nothing about us without us”, I realized Black, Latino and other marginalized communities may be feeling the same way.
 I have added as many international organizations as I could find on my support page here.